ijinwang/CEPCHiggsPaper/README.md

 $ git commit -a -m "messages about your modifications"

-If you want to push the commits you’ve done back up to the server (this combined with previous step will serve as "svn ci -m"):
+If you want to push the commits you’ve done back up to the server (this plus previous step will serve as "svn ci -m"):

 $ git push